Subscriptions

 - Your agent issues

-resources/subscribewith a URI. - The server upgrades that HTTP response to SSE; the connection stays open.
+resources/subscribewith a URI. - The server upgrades that HTTP response to SSE; the connection stays open for the active agent session.

 - On every state change, the server emits